WordPress/openverse/documentation/meta/release_and_deployment/index.md

 #### Migrations

-Any migrations to the Catalog database must either be performed by hand or as part of a DAG's normal operation (see:
+Any migration to the Catalog database must either be performed by hand or as part of a DAG's normal operation (see:
 [iNaturalist](https://github.com/WordPress/openverse/blob/main/catalog/dags/providers/provider_api_scripts/inaturalist.py)).